A TASTE OF GREECE

 Rugged Crete will charm with its mountain villages, picturesque seaside towns, and warm hospitality.
 We will experience an authentic Crete – a world away from mass tourism – through the taste of local products, the smell of local cuisine, the touch of local handshakes, and the sounds and sights of unspoiled nature.

-Next, our group will visit the island of Santorini, formed by a volcanic explosion some 3600 years ago (some say the island is the lost Atlantis).
+Next, our group will visit the island of Santorini, formed by a volcanic explosion some 3,600 years ago (some say the island is the lost Atlantis).
 A popular destination for romance travelers, Santorini is also home to a serious wine industry where viticulture has been practiced for millennia.
-The native Assyrtiko grape thrives in the island’s unique microclimate, which parches the earth and stresses the vines to produce crisp, dry whites that are among the best of southern Europe.
+The Master of Wine is Konstantinos Lazarakis, who was the first Greek native with this title.
+There are only 370 people in the world who have ever earned this prestigious distinction.
+The wine tasting and dinner will be a once-in-a-lifetime experience for the guests.

 While on Santorini, we will enjoy a feast of the senses – cooking alongside an acclaimed Santorini chef, tasting award-winning wines with their winemaker, and taking in the spectacular view and legendary sunsets.
 There will also be free time to browse boutiques and savor a Greek coffee.
 The tour will culminate with a sunset dinner of Santorini specialties (accompanied, of course, by local wines) before bidding farewell to Greece.